Entoloma sinuatum: Name and relationships

-Within the large genus Entoloma, which contains around 1500 species, E. sinuatum has been classically placed in the section Entoloma within the subgenus Entoloma, as it is the type species of the genus.
+Within the large genus Entoloma, which contains more than 1900 species, E. sinuatum has been classically placed in the section Entoloma within the subgenus Entoloma, as it is the type species of the genus.
 A 2009 study analyzing DNA sequences and spore morphology found it to lie in a rhodopolioid clade with (among other species) E. sordidulum, E. politum and E. rhodopolium, and most closely related to E. sp.
 1. This rhodopolioid clade lay within a crown Entoloma clade.

 Description

 The largest member of its genus, Entoloma sinuatum has an imposing epigeous (aboveground) fruiting body (basidiocarp), bearing a cap 6–20 cm (2 1/2–6 in) wide, though diameters of 30 cm have been recorded.
 It is convex to flat, often with a blunt umbo in its centre and wavy margins, ivory white to light grey-brown in color, and darkening with age.
 The distant gills are sinuate (notched at their point of attachment to the stipe) to almost free, generally (but not always) yellowish white before darkening to pink and then red.
 Interspersed between the gills are lamellulae (short gills that do not extend completely from the cap margin to the stipe).
 When viewed from beneath, a characteristic groove colloquially known as a "moat" can be seen in the gill pattern circumnavigating the stalk.
 The form lacking yellow color on the gills is rare but widespread, and has been recorded from Austria, France and the Netherlands.

 The stout white stipe lacks a ring and is anywhere from 4 to 20 cm high, and 0.5–4 cm in diameter.
 It may be bulbous at the base.
 The taste is mild, although it may be unpleasant.
 The mushroom's strong and unusual odor can be hard to describe; it may smell of flour, though is often unpleasant and rancid.
 The spore print is reddish-brown, with angular spores 8–11 × 7–9.5 μm, roughly six-sided and globular in shape.
 The basidia are four-spored and clamped.
 The gill edge is fertile, and cystidia are absent.